 The Local Plan, which guides development in the district, setting out policies, proposals and actions to meet the environmental, social and economic challenges facing the area.
 This includes supporting infrastructure for proposed developments.
-The capital programme shows contributions to a new railway station at Marsh Barton and provisions for improvements to the A382, education in South West Exeter and the wider Teignbridge area, green spaces, sports and leisure facilities and cycle routes.
+The capital programme shows contributions to a new railway station at Marsh Barton and provisions for improvements to the A382 and enabling a new bridge and link road in Dawlish.
+There are provisions for contributions to education facilities in South West Exeter and the wider Teignbridge area, and projects to create and improve green spaces, sports and leisure facilities and cycle routes.

 The council's asset management plan, which sets out the council's approach to the strategic management of its land and building assets.
 It aims to ensure the council maximises use and efficiency of its property portfolio, making a long term positive contribution to service delivery.
-The capital programme includes items which invest in council buildings, such as the provision for heating improvement at Forde House.
+The capital programme includes items which invest in council buildings, such as the provision for heating improvement at Forde House and provisions for leisure centre refurbishment.
 The capital programme is supported by any capital receipts arising from the disposal of assets.